 Yale does not provide any service plans for its alarm kits.
 You need to contact a professional company like FHA Security for your alarm’s annual maintenance or repair.

 FHA provides yearly alarm maintenance services for all types of Yale alarm kits.
 You can also ask us for one-off service callouts to rectify any problems you are struggling with.
 We also carry the most common parts for Yale alarms in our van.
-Our engineers are all professionally trained and qualified to work on burglar alarm systems.
+Our engineers are all professionally trained and qualified to work on Yale Burglar Alarm.

 11) Are Yale alarms insurance approved?

-Always consult your insurance company before purchasing a Yale alarm system, as most of them will ask you to use an insurance-approved alarm system.
+Always consult your insurance company before purchasing a Yale alarm system, as most of them will ask you to use an insurance-approved alarm system, fitted to PD6667:2017 or equivalent standards by an NSI or SSAIB certified company like FHA Security.

 12) What grade are Yale alarms?